Kāma Is Conceptual Lust—Objects Are Innocent: A Penetrative Analysis of Kāma in Early Buddhism Reflections by Bhante Dr. Chandima Skip to main content

 And what, monks, is the cessation of sensual pleasures?
 The cessation of contact is the cessation of sensual pleasures.

-7. The Path Leading to the Cessation of Sensual Desire
+7. The Path Leading to the Cessation of Sensual Pleasure

 Ayameva ariyo aṭṭhaṅgiko maggo kāmanirodhagāminī paṭipadā.
 Sammādiṭṭhi sammāsaṅkappo sammāvācā sammākammanto sammāājīvo sammāyāmo sammāsati sammāsamādhi.